sjtug/mirror-docker-unified/README.md

-# mirror-docker-siyuan
+# mirror-docker-unified

-Dockerfile for the new SJTUG mirror server.
+Dockerfile for the all SJTUG mirror servers.

 ## Docs

-The Siyuan mirror is the single point for SJTUG mirrors and SJTU services.

 ![New Architecture](docs/images/new-arch.png)

+For more information, refer to our [Wiki](https://github.com/sjtug/mirror-docker-unified/wiki).